hydrateio/advanced-graphql-server-tutorial/README.md

 running in MySQL along with a NoSQL data source containing various entity details running in MongoDB.

 ## Prerequisites

+This project is a [Node.js](https://nodejs.org/en/) project, so you will also need to have node installed.
+I recommend using [nvm](https://github.com/creationix/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows) to install and manage your Node.js installation.
+This project is supported on Node.js version 10 and later.

 Data sources are provided in this project via Docker containers.
 You will need to install [Docker](https://www.docker.com) from [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).